Refinitiv/efx-grid/book/en/misc/text-selection.md

 ## Copying all content in the grid without text selection

 If you want to copy all the data in the grid, you can do it by focusing on the grid element and modifying the clipboard without text selection.
-To do this, you can listen for the 'click' event on the grid element and call the focus method on the grid API to focus on the grid.
+To do this, you can listen for the `click` event on the grid element and call the focus method on the grid API to focus on the grid.
-Then, you can listen for the 'copy' event on the grid element and modify the clipboard as shown in the example below.
+Then, you can listen for the `copy` event on the grid element and modify the clipboard as shown in the example below.

 ### Example

 ```live